-In manufacturing, production capacity, cost efficiency and technical specs are all important.
-However, as markets become more competitive, outward presentation, messaging and storytelling are vital to achieving cut-through and standing out.
+In modern manufacturing, production capacity, cost efficiency and technical specs are all essential.
+However, as industrial markets become more competitive, outward presentation, messaging and storytelling are vital to achieving cut-through and standing out.

 Weak branding (visual identity, narrative, design and digital presence), regardless of your heritage and past success, is not optional.
 It is a strategic asset for any manufacturing company that wants to stand out, build long-term relationships, attract talent and future-proof their business.